PratyushSharma18/Unfold/README.md

 #### API Integration:
 - The API fetches latest news data from external sources every time a user uses the application as it would refresh on its own and update the latest news articles on the main news headlines fragment.

+#### Retrofit Instance:
+- A Retrofit instance is essential in integrating a News API into your Android application, providing a streamlined and efficient way to handle network requests and parse JSON responses.
+- This instance is configured with the base URL of the API, a converter factory (typically for JSON), and possibly an HTTP client for additional configurations like logging or timeouts.
+- Retrofit takes care of converting the raw JSON response into Kotlin data classes (e.g., NewsResponse).
+This is facilitated by the GsonConverterFactory, which automatically parses JSON into your predefined data structures.
+- Retrofit also provides mechanisms for error handling and logging.
+You can check if the response was successful using response.isSuccessful, and if not, handle errors accordingly.
+Additionally, you can add interceptors to log requests and responses, which is invaluable for debugging.
+- It provides a clean and efficient way to interact with APIs, handles the details of network communication, and maps JSON responses to Kotlin objects.

 #### Search & Save functionality:
 - A user can save any news article by clicking on the favourite button and the selected articles will show in the favourites fragment.
 - One can also delete the saved article and undo the same within the specific time.